Vitamin A was the first vitamin to be discovered, so that's why it has the letter "A".

 * Note: Plant-based vitamin A needs a source of fat to be absorbed, whether it's a little olive oil, or a few nuts, for example.

 - important role in vision, especially in the adaptation of the eyes to night vision.

 - It is essential for growth because it is involved in the differentiation of cells.
 It is also involved in cell renewal.
 It therefore contributes to the health of the skin and mucous membranes, such as those of the eyes, respiratory tract and urinary system and that of the intestines.

 - Is a powerful antioxidant, therefore contributes to the regulation of the immune system.

 - Beta-carotene has an antioxidant action when in synergy with other micronutrients, such as vitamin E, C, selenium, etc.

 Vitamin A deficiency:

 In industrialized countries, vitamin A deficiency is very rare, and more caused by a disease that causes poor assimilation of nutrients.
-We don't really see any symptoms, except for an impaired night vision which can lead to blindness, or even a greater susceptibility to infections.ons.
+You don't really see any symptoms, except for impaired night vision which can lead to blindness, or even greater susceptibility to infections.